Market research helps you understand your business' competitive position, spot opportunities, reduce risks and make better business decisions.

 - You may need your own field research to get detailed information relevant to your business.

-You may already have valuable internal information
+You may already have valuable information in your business

 - Do not ignore informal feedback from your employees but beware of personal bias.